 The IAP is applied to all existing and pending grants.

-The Iterative Allocation Process consists of the following steps:
+The IAP consists of the following steps:

 For each CBSD grant that remains unsatisfied:

-Icbsd,p,ch is the estimated mean of the aggregate interference contribution of that CBSD grant request to the quota for each protection point p and frequency range, either based upon the EIRP level that the CBSD requested or reduced after adjustment in Step 4.
+Icbsd,p,ch is the estimated mean of the aggregate interference contribution of that CBSD grant request to the quota for each protection point p and frequency range ch, either based upon the EIRP level that the CBSD requested or reduced after adjustment in Step 4.

 For all such protection points p and the frequency ranges ch for the CBSD grant: